boggedbrush/PatchOpsIII/README.md

 ## Quick Start
 1. Launch PatchOpsIII and verify your Black Ops III directory.
 2. Apply the **T7 Patch** to secure multiplayer connectivity and remove RCE vulnerabilities.
-3. Enable **DXVK-GPLAsync** for async shader compilation and reduced stutter.
+3. Enable **DXVK-GPLAsync** for async shader compilation and smoother frametimes.
 4. Choose a graphics preset or dial in custom display options.
 5. Visit the **Advanced** tab to unlock VRAM, tweak frame latency, and set your config to read-only once satisfied.